TN Visa Certified Prosthetist/Orthotist Jobs

 How does the TN visa compare to the H-1B for this role?

-The TN visa is faster and more predictable for Certified Prosthetists/Orthotists than the H-1B.
+The TN visa is faster and more predictable for Certified Prosthetists/Orthotists than the H-1B visa.
 There's no annual lottery, no cap for Canadians, and no multi-month USCIS adjudication wait.
 H-1B selection is random and capped at 85,000 per fiscal year.
 For a profession with a clear USMCA occupational match and employer demand, TN is the more reliable path for Canadian and Mexican professionals.

 What documentation does my employer need to provide for TN sponsorship?